pcoet/golang-patterns/docs/tutorials/new_project.md

    go test ./pkg/...
    ```

-Your test should complete successfully, and you should see output similar to
+You should see output similar to `ok  	myproj/pkg/mypack	0.626s`.
+This means
-`ok  	myproj/pkg/mypack	0.626s`.
+that your test ran successfully.

 The `TestMultiplier` function uses `Multiplier` to create a `double` function
 that multiplies an input float by 2 and returns the result.
 The test follows a